Excerpt from Finding Center Stage

 “He’s from the concert hall, man,” said Jake.

 “You work here?”
-Emanuel asked putting his hands on his hips.
+Emanuel asked crossing his arms.

 “You have ID?”